 infant Batman the blossoming plum

 barely aware of this world she makes the decision

 that needs saving not to adopt

 The middle or shifting line of a tanka can sometimes be what is called a kakekotoba, or pivot word—one of tanka’s chief techniques of compression.
 In Western parlance, it’s like a zeugma, a word or phrase that can be read one way with what precedes it, and another way with what follows it, or that carries two simultaneous meanings.
 “Wasting time flies” would be an awkward example (as in “wasting time” and “time flies,” with the implied additional meaning that time flies when you’re wasting time).
+An example in a haiku would be W. F. Owen’s one-liner, “another argument unfolds the futon” (from Bottle Rockets #4).
 The technique gives a word or line two meanings, like a pun, though usually without humour.
 Pivot words or pivot lines can be challenging to create in both Japanese and English-language tanka, but they allow greater compression, and sometimes produce a stunning effect in the change of meaning.